mtasende/airbnb-analysis/README.md

 # AirBnB Analysis
 Analysis of open AirBnB data.
+This project has an associated [Medium Story](https://medium.com/@miguel.tasende/this-data-will-make-you-enjoy-the-best-airbnb-vacations-of-your-life-47858d00895e).

 ## Installations
 This project was created using Python 3.
 To create the conda environment, and start working: